Speed Up Zig-Zag

 \subsection{Definition of the Algorithm}

-In order to address the problem of slow mixing on heavy tails we introduce a variant of the Zig-Zag process.
+In order to address the problem of slow mixing on heavy tails we introduce a variant of the original Zig-Zag process.
 Instead of allowing the process to move with unit velocity, we allow it to have a positive speed depending on the current position.
 Since in high dimensions this might create a system of ODEs that is non-implementable, we only allow the process to move in directions $\{ \pm 1 \}^d$ as the original Zig-Zag does.

 The state space will, again, be $E=\mathbb{R}^d \times \{ \pm 1 \}^d$.
 However, when the process is at point $(x,\theta) \in E$, it will move along the path $\{ x+\theta t , t \geq 0 \}$ with speed function $s$ that depends on the current position.
 Typically, this speed will increase the further the process is from the mode.
-After a random time that will depend on a Poisson process, as in the original Zig-Zag, the process will stop, one of the coordinates of $\theta$ will switch sign and the process will start moving again to the new direction.
+After a random time that will depend on a Poisson process, as in the original Zig-Zag, the process will stop, one of the coordinates of $\theta$ will switch sign and the process will start moving again in the new direction.
 This will create excursions that tend to leave the area of high density and visit the tails quite often.
 At the same time, when the process is at the tails of the distribution, it can speed up and return to the centre fast enough.
-We shall call this process {\bf Speed Up Zig-Zag (SUZZ)}, with state space $E \cup \{ \partial \}$ (where $\partial$ is a graveyard state we need for technical reasons), with $C^2$ {\bf speed function} $s: \mathbb{R}^d \rightarrow (0,\infty)$ and {\bf rate functions} $\lambda_i : E \rightarrow [0,+\infty)$ for all $i \in \{ 1,...,d \}$.
-In algorithmic terms the process is described as follows.
+We shall call this process {\bf Speed Up Zig-Zag (SUZZ)}, with state space $E \cup \{ \partial \}$ (where $\partial$ is a graveyard state that is needed for technical reasons), with $C^2$ {\bf speed function} $s: \mathbb{R}^d \rightarrow (0,\infty)$ and {\bf rate functions} $\lambda_i : E \rightarrow [0,+\infty)$ for all $i \in \{ 1,...,d \}$.

-Note that by using the constant speed function $s(x)=1$ one recovers the original Zig-Zag process from Algorithm \ref{algorithm.suzz:1}.
-This is natural since the Zig-Zag process is a special case of SUZZ when the speed function is constant everywhere.